About Our Service

 We cannot give advice to someone involved in a dispute with the Students' Union.

 Any client wishing to make a complaint about our service should raise the matter initially with the Advisor concerned.
-If they are not satisfied they should raise it with the Membership Services Manager.
+If they are not satisfied they should raise it with the Advice Centre Manager.
 The complaint will be investigated and we will try to put the matter right.
 If the client remains unsatisfied they may take their complaint to the Chief Executive of the Students' Union.

 Withdrawal of Service